 This online workshop provides tips and best practices for writing the final chapters of a doctoral dissertation.
 Designed for use by doctoral students who have completed their research and are writing their results and conclusions chapters, revising proposal chapters to reflect the final study, and otherwise working on the final stages of their dissertation process.
 Click to join.

 Schedule Writing into Your Busy Life

-Learn how to schedule writing into your day with realistic and regular goals that will cut down on procrastination and eliminate that persistent feeling of guilt.
-By allowing time to work through the writing process, you will create better arguments with stronger and smoother prose and eliminate the majority of your sentence-level errors.
-We will also cover how to use your Google Calendar (free with your APU or any Gmail account) to schedule writing, set tasks, receive reminders and alerts, and get a handle on your complicated life.
+Learn how to schedule writing into your day with realistic and regular goals that cut down on procrastination and eliminate that persistent feeling of guilt.
+By allowing time to work through the writing process, you create better arguments with stronger and smoother prose and eliminate the majority of your sentence-level errors.
+We also cover how to use your Google Calendar (free with your APU or any Gmail account) to schedule writing, set tasks, receive reminders and alerts, and get a handle on your complicated life.
 Bring a laptop or tablet, if possible.

 How to Become a Productive Writer